apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

 ![Overview](scm-secure-ha.png)

 In a secure SCM HA cluster on the SCM where we perform init, we call this SCM as a primordial SCM.
-Primordial SCM starts root-CA with self signed certificates and is used to issue a signed certificate to itself and other bootstrapped SCM’s.
+Primordial SCM starts root-CA with self-signed certificates and is used to issue a signed certificate to itself and other bootstrapped SCM’s.
 Only primordial SCM can issue signed certificates for other SCM’s.
 So, primordial SCM has a special role in the SCM HA cluster, as it is the only one that can issue certificates to SCM’s.

+The primordial SCM takes a root-CA role, which signs all SCM instances with a sub-CA certificate.
-In addition to root-CA primordial SCM also has a sub-CA which has a signed certificate from root CA which is used to sign certificates for OM/Datanodes.
+The sub-CA certificates are used by SCM to sign certificates for OM/Datanodes.

 When bootstrapping a SCM, it gets a signed certificate from the primary SCM and starts sub-CA.